Tom-Nagy/what-you-need/README.md

 What You Need is an MVP(Model View Project) build for educational purposes that promotes green and healthy homes and offices.

-In this year 2022 we can observe a shift in lifestyles needs and organisation.
+In this year 2022 we can observe a shift in lifestyles needs and organization.
 People that use to spend most of their time at work, now work part or full-time from home.
+And in general people are more aware of their direct environment.

 One of today's challenges is mental health.
 People are more conscious about it, and they are looking for ways to improve their mental health.
 They want to feel good or better about themselves and about what they do.